Aymz96/MongoCookbookStarterCode/README.md

 - Chef helps by managing the infrastructure of code to create an autonomous process.
 Chef has a client server architecture meaning it is able to support various platforms such as; Ubuntu, Windows, OS x, Solaris, etc.

 ### Installation
-- In order to download this repository, open your terminal and `mkdir <filename>`, then `cd` into that new directory and run:
+- To download this Mongodb Cookbook repository, open terminal and run the command below:

 ```python
 git clone git@github.com:Aymz96/MongoCookbookStarterCode.git
 ```

-### Run Cookbook tests
+### Run Mongodb Cookbook tests
-- In order to test the Mongodb Cookbook, you must first navigate into the Cookbook through the terminal, then execute the steps below:
+- To test the Mongodb Cookbook, navigate into the Cookbook through the terminal, then execute the steps below:

 ### Testing Cookbook
 - Once in the directory you will be testing both the ChefSpec and ChefInspec.